IIUSA/intents-editor-app/README.md

 # intents-editor-app
-The repo for the multiplatform Intents Editor app
+The Intents Editor app is a multiplatform app that allows the user to edit Intents for bots.
+The app runs on: